Mur - Frohnleiten

 Through the multifaceted Murtal Valley

-This tour is again the classic example that satellite images cannot always be trusted, especially since the vegetation and the building infrastructure may have changed since the time of the recording.
-The entry point, which we had targeted in advance, turned out to be impassable due to the slope of the bank.
-It therefore takes a while before we find the best entry point under the Frohnleiten power plant.
+This tour is again the classic example that satellite images cannot always be trusted, especially since the vegetation and the building infrastructure may have changed since it was taken.
+The starting point, which we had targeted in advance, turns out to be impassable due to the slope of the bank.
+It therefore takes a while before we find the best access to the river under the Frohnleiten power plant.

 Due to industry, many accesses are blocked anyway and possible off-road routes to the water are inaccessible through the thicket.
 Ultimately, however, we find an optimal descent to the Mur, which lies far below, to the left of the bridge (Kühau) on the right bank at the small wayside shrine.
 The stepped stones lead to a small and hidden cove with gravel and coarse sand.

-With our boards under our armpits we walk down quickly and start directly into the strongest current of the entire tour.
+With our boards under our armpits, we walk down quickly and start directly into the strongest current of the entire tour.
 We are kneeling at the beginning and as soon as the water calms down we are already on our feet despite the slightly higher waves.
-The first few meters are level 1 to 2 whitewater, so it is advisable to paddle this tour with some river experience.
+The first few meters are level 1-2 whitewater, so it is advisable to paddle this tour with some river experience.

 On both river banks, moles made of rocks and stones protrude about 10 to 20 meters into the course of the river - an ideal playground for practicing approaching eddies.
 Here the conditions are also ideal for river rookies.

-From now on, the already gentle current slows down significantly and you can paddle in the leisurely flowing water past the colorful facades of Frohnleiten, which skilfully project their reflections on the water.
-Not only are these eye-catchers, but apparently we paddlers are as well, because at the second bridge, which leads directly to the center, we are greeted by the first onlookers who are sitting outside a pub, while certainly drinking not their first beer.
+From now on, the already gentle current slows down significantly, and you can paddle in the leisurely flowing water past the colorful facades of Frohnleiten, which skillfully project their reflections on the water.
+Not only are these eye-catchers, but apparently we paddlers are as well, because at the second bridge, which leads directly to the center, we are greeted by the first onlookers who are sitting outside a pub enjoying a beer - certainly not their first.

-We quickly leave the old town behind and find ourselves on the almost standstill Mur River. nestled in the middle of nature again.
-We encounter scattered birds and swans as well as geese, which waddle around unashamedly along the country road along the river.
+We quickly leave the old town behind and find ourselves on the almost standstill Mur River nestled in the middle of nature again.
+We encounter scattered birds and swans as well as geese, which waddle around freely along the country road next to the river.

 The way back starts comfortably and in principle it doesn't matter whether you paddle by the bank or in the middle of the river.
 Only after the last curve before Frohnleiten does the river's flow rate start to increase again, but you can still paddle in the middle of the river.
 Since we can't assess exactly what's in store for us in the upper reaches of the route, we start paddling more and more by the bank to save energy.
 This way we discover a small access to the water, which is located at the main bridge at the small park in front of the local Health and Nursing School (left river bank).